Architecture Business Ideas: 10 Tips for Building Your Company

 4. Create a competitive compensation plan.

 While you may be able to get away with minimum wage and minimal benefits for some employees, skilled workers will require more from you.
-To get the level of skill you need to be successful, be sure to offer a competitive salary and benefits package with insurance and a pension plan.
+To get the level of skill and business development in architecture that you need to be successful, be sure to offer a competitive salary and benefits package with insurance and a pension plan.
 Also, be sure to take factors such as workers' compensation and overtime pay requirements into consideration when deciding what you can afford.

 Where Do Architects Find Clients?